GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

 3. It is irreverent for creatures to criticize or contradict the actions of their Creator (9:22-3), for God …is doing nothing unreasonable or unjust, for both classes of vessels serve the highest end:

-   - a.
-The punishing of the vessels of wrath manifests God’s displeasure against sin.
+   - The punishing of the vessels of wrath manifests God’s displeasure against sin.

-   - b.
-The pardoning of the vessels of mercy manifests the riches of the His glory.
+   - The pardoning of the vessels of mercy manifests the riches of the His glory.

 4. Conclusion.

-   - a.
-Paul affirms the centrality of God and will not lower God’s actions to fit man’s reasoning.
+   - Paul affirms the centrality of God and will not lower God’s actions to fit man’s reasoning.

-   - b.
-His response demands that first of all God be acknowledged as God.
+   - His response demands that first of all God be acknowledged as God.

-   - c.
-Ultimately, as the potter is responsible for the vessel he fashions, so God is, finally, responsible for what He does in history.
+   - Ultimately, as the potter is responsible for the vessel he fashions, so God is, finally, responsible for what He does in history.

 {% include youtube.html id='epof6Wa05aU' %}